Detection of Multiband Lensed Gravitational Waves from Dark Matter Halos with Deep Learning: Detector Configuration and Noise Modeling

 \subsection{Detector Systems and Sensitivity Characteristics}

-This study considers two representative next generation GWs detectors: the space based DECIGO~\citep{yagi2011detector,kawamura2021current,tsuji2024significance} and the ground based ET~\citep{regimbau2012mock,punturo2010einstein,hild2009xylophone}.
+This study considers two next generation GWs detectors: the space based DECIGO~\citep{yagi2011detector,kawamura2021current} and the ground based ET~\citep{punturo2010einstein,hild2009xylophone}.
 These instruments are complementary in sensitivity and operational frequency range, covering approximately $0.1$–$10~\mathrm{Hz}$ for DECIGO and $10$–$1000~\mathrm{Hz}$ for ET.
 The inspiral phase of BNS merger spans frequencies from $0.1$ to $10^3~\mathrm{Hz}$, tracing the system’s evolution from early orbital contraction to the pre-merger stage.
 DECIGO is thus sensitive to the low frequency early inspiral, whereas ET captures the mid to high frequency band preceding coalescence.
 The noise power spectral density (PSD) for DECIGO follows the official design specification~\citep{yagi2011detector}, and that for ET is based on the ET sensitivity curve~\citep{hild2011sensitivity}.

-Fig.~\ref{fig:psd_compare} compares the PSD of DECIGO and ET with the amplitude spectral density (ASD) of a typical BNS signal.
-DECIGO achieves higher sensitivity in the $0.1$–$10~\mathrm{Hz}$ band, enabling the detection of interference and diffraction features produced by low mass lenses dominated by wave optics effects.
-In contrast, ET exhibits superior response in the $20$–$200~\mathrm{Hz}$ range, where geometric optics amplification and phase shifts prevail.
-The complementarity of their frequency coverage allows the same merger event to be jointly observed during different inspiral stages, yielding a more complete waveform and enhancing the accuracy of lens type classification.
+Fig.~\ref{fig:decigo_et_sensitivity_and_cumulative_snr} compares the sensitivity of DECIGO and ET with the amplitude spectral density (ASD) of a BNS signal.
+Panel (a) shows the detector ASD curves together with the BNS characteristic strain, while panel (b) presents the cumulative SNR contributions within the adopted frequency bands for the same waveform.
+DECIGO provides higher sensitivity in the $0.1$–$10~\mathrm{Hz}$ band, where wave–optics effects from low-mass lenses produce interference and diffraction features.
+In contrast, ET is most sensitive in the $20$–$200~\mathrm{Hz}$ range, where geometric–optics amplification and phase shifts dominate.
+The complementary frequency coverage enables the same merger event to be observed at different inspiral stages, providing a more complete waveform and improving the identification of lensing signatures.